The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 \subsection{Results}

 In what follows, we present the results of our analysis of the dynamical state of filaments.
-We begin in \se{dynamical stabilities} by analyzing where the velocity field in the filaments is in steady state, with $M_{\rm accel}\propto \partial \vec{v}/\partial t\simeq 0$, and where it is changing in time.
-We then analyze in detail the various components of the thermal and inertial terms in \se{detailed force decomposition}, to better characterize the force balance and dynamical state in the filaments.
-Throughout, we emphasize key trends and physical processes in the three radial zones.
+We begin in \se{dynamical stabilities} by analysing where the velocity field in the filaments is in steady state, with $M_{\rm accel}\propto \partial \vec{v}/\partial t\simeq 0$, and where it is changing over time.
+We then analyse the various components of the thermal and inertial terms in \se{detailed force decomposition}, to better characterise the force balance and dynamical state in the filaments.
+Throughout, we emphasise key trends and physical processes in the three radial zones.